async-library/react-async/README.md

 ## Acknowledgements

+Versions 1.x and 2.x of `react-async` on npm are from a different project abandoned years ago.
+The original author was kind enough to transfer ownership so the `react-async` package name could be repurposed.
+The first version of React Async is v3.0.0.
 Many thanks to Andrey Popp for handing over ownership of `react-async` on npm.